cs107e/cs107e.github.io/assignments.md

 The final project is more open-ended than the assignments, and most students will spend more than 20 hours on their final project.

-Starting early and making steady progress has been a generally more successful tactic than cramming the work into a last minute all-nighter.
+Starting early and making steady progress has been a generally more successful tactic than cramming the work into a last-minute all-nighter.

 **What programming environment and tools are used?**

 Students will use their own laptop for the assignments.
 If you use a Mac laptop,
-you will be using the Terminal program and unix commaand line tools.
+you will be using the Terminal program and unix command line tools.
 If you own a Windows laptop,
 you will install a virtual machine running Ubuntu linux and you will use the virtual machine for your assignments.